samuelBenh/web-technical-test/README.md

 **Please, try to aim for a maximum of 3 hours of work.
 We are not looking for a perfect solution, but a good one that is scalable, and surely we will have time to discuss it.**

+| Please fork this repository and give back your fork link.
+This repository is for read-only purpose.

 Feel free to ask me questions if needed, by email at <erwan.leprado@rideyego.com>

 Good luck and have fun! :)